How to Go From Situationship to Relationship

 How do I bring up "what are we" without scaring them?

 You can't control their reaction.
 Be calm and clear: "I really like you and I want to know where we're headed."
-If that "scares" them, that's information—they might not be ready.
+If that scares them away, that is information, they may not be ready for what you want.
+A good partner can handle a respectful adult conversation.

 They said they need more time.
 How long do I wait?

 Set a timeline that works for you.
-"I can give it [X] more months, but I need to see progress.
+Example: "I can give it two more months, but I need to see real progress, meeting people who matter to you and clarity that we're building toward partnership."
+If the timeline arrives and nothing changes, you have your answer.

 We're exclusive but not "official."
 Is that enough?

-Only if it's enough *for you*.
-Exclusivity without a label works for some; others need the definition.
-Your needs are valid—don't shrink them.
+Only if it's enough for you.
+Exclusivity without a label works for some; others need the definition for security or values.
+Your needs are valid, don't shrink them.
+If you want a public, named partnership, say so.

 Going from situationship to relationship takes a clear conversation and behavior that matches.
-If they say yes and show up, you're there.
-If they won't commit or nothing changes, walk away.
-You deserve someone who chooses you.
+If they say yes and show up, in integration, consistency, and honesty, you are building something real.
+If they won't commit or nothing changes after you ask, walking away is not dramatic; it is accurate.
+Keep the standard simple: you should feel more secure month over month, not more confused.

-Related Reading: Situationship vs. relationship, when to define the relationship, why they won't commit.
+Related Reading: situationship vs relationship, when to define the relationship, why they won't commit, how to have the what are we talk.